Forrester updated their definition of ecosystem management in a new report. Here's what this says about the emerging category.

 To help prospective buyers trying to understand this nascent market, Forrester developed a segmentation template.
 On one dimension, they defined the segments as early-stage, growth, and late-stage companies using funding, tenure, headcount, and revenue to determine maturity.
 On the second dimension, Forrester gives a snapshot of each vendor, describing primary functionality, verticals served, geographic sales, and three sample customers.

-Ecosystem professionals needed better tools to help them recruit, grow, manage, and orchestrate their partnerships in a rapidly changing business environment.
+Alliance professionals needed better tools to help them recruit, grow, manage, and orchestrate their partnerships in a rapidly changing business environment.
 Forrester’s report underscores the increasing importance of solution providers within this segment, providing an expanded definition, number of vendors, and size of investments.